-Ad Libitum Sampling -- this approach is not that different from what people do at the zoo--observing whatever seems interesting at the moment.
+Ad Libitum Sampling -- this approach is not that different from what people do at the zoo, for example--observing whatever seems interesting at the moment.
 There is no organized system of recording the observations; you just note whatever seems relevant at the time.
-The advantage of this method is that you are often able to observe relatively rare or unusual behaviors that might be missed by more deliberate sampling methods.
+The advantage of this method is that you are often able to observe relatively rare or unusual behaviors that might be missed by more deliberately designed sampling methods.
 This method is also useful for obtaining preliminary observations that can be used to develop your final field study.
-Problems using this method include the possibility of inherent bias toward conspicuous behaviors or individuals and that you may miss brief interactions in social settings.
+Problems using this method include the possibility of inherent bias toward conspicuous behaviors or individuals, thereby missing mundane or repeated patterns of behavior, and that you may miss brief interactions in social settings.

 Behavior Sampling -- this involves watching the entire group of subjects and recording each occurrence of a specific behavior of interest and with reference to which individuals were involved.
-The method is useful in recording rare behaviors missed by other sampling methods and is often used in conjunction with focal or scan methods.
+The method is useful in recording rare behaviors missed by other sampling methods and is often used in conjunction with focal or scan methods [see below].
 However, sampling can be biased towards particular conspicuous behaviors.